myscriptbox-org/deb-publish/README.md

 This command checks if a **htpasswd** file exists for a particular distribution for a particular account/domain.
 Example:
 **deb-publish** account.domain.distrib john@doe.com garagesoft.com ubuntu -htpasswd-exists
 The command outputs 'yes' if the file exists and 'no', if it doesn't.
+### account.domain.distrib.arg.arg [obj] -show-users
+This command lists the users registered for a particular distribution in a particular account/domain.
+Example:
+**deb-publish** account.domain.distrib john@doe.com garagesoft.com ubuntu -show-users

 ### account.domain.distrib.arg.arg [obj] -generate-reprepro-conf
 This command regenerates the 'distributions' and 'override' configuration files for a distribution in a particular account/domain.
 This command is called automatically after adding or removing a release.
 Example:
 **deb-publish** account.domain.distrib john@doe.com garagesoft.com ubuntu -generate-reprepro-conf

-### account.domain.distrib.arg.arg [obj] -show-users
+### account.domain.distrib.arg.arg [obj] -show-releases
-This command lists the users registered for a particular distribution in a particular account/domain.
+This command lists the releases for a distribution in a particular account/domain.
+Example  :
+**deb-publish** account.domain.distrib john@doe.com garagesoft.com ubuntu -show-releases

+### account.domain.distrib.arg.arg [obj] -exists
+This command checks if a particular distribution exists in a particular account/domain.
 Example:
-**deb-publish** account.domain.distrib john@doe.com garagesoft.com ubuntu -show-users
+**deb-publish** account.domain.distrib john@doe.com garagesoft.com ubuntu -exists
+The command returns 'yes', if the distribution exists, and 'no', if it doesn't.

 ### account.domain.distrib.package.arg.arg.arg [obj] -show-releases
-### account.domain.distrib.release.arg.arg.arg [obj] -control [arg]
-This command updates the **releases** file in the **conf** folder in the reprepro distribution folder.
-This command is called automatically when adding or removing a release.
-Example:
-**deb-publish** account.domain.distrib.release john@doe.com garagesoft.com ubuntu precise -control add**
-The **-control** action takes the argument **add** or **delete**.
-This step is will prepare the regeneration of the **conf/distribution** and **conf/override.*** files.

-### account.domain.distrib.release.arg.arg.arg [obj] -show-packages
-This command shows the packages in a particular account/domain/distribution/release.
-Example:
-**deb-publish** account.domain.distrib.release john@doe.com garagesoft.com ubuntu precise -show-packages
-### account.domain.distrib.release.arg.arg.arg [obj] -delete
-This command deletes a particular release in a particular account/domain/distribution.
-Example  :
-**deb-publish** account.domain.distrib.release john@doe.com garagesoft.com ubuntu precise -delete

 ### account.domain.distrib.release.arg.arg.arg [obj] -exists
 This command checks if a particular release exists in an account/domain/distribution.
 Example:
 **deb-publish** account.domain.distrib.release john@doe.com garagesoft.com ubuntu precise -exists
 If the release exists, the command outputs a 'yes'.
 Otherwise, a 'no'.

+### account.domain.distrib.release.arg.arg.arg [obj] -delete
+This command deletes a particular release in a particular account/domain/distribution.
+Example  :
+**deb-publish** account.domain.distrib.release john@doe.com garagesoft.com ubuntu precise -delete

 ### account.domain.distrib.release.arg.arg.arg [obj] -add
 This command adds a release to a particular account/domain/distribution.
 Synopsis: